vfarcic/devops24/manuscript/08-jenkins-cd.md

 }
 ```

 A Declarative Pipeline is always enclosed in a `pipeline` block.
-That allows Jenkins to distinguish Declarative from Scripted flavour.
+That allows Jenkins to distinguish th Declarative from the Scripted flavour.
 Inside it are defferent sections, each with a specific purpose.

 The `agent` section specifies where the entire Pipeline, or a specific stage, will execute in the Jenkins environment depending on where the agent section is placed.
 The section must be defined at the top-level inside the pipeline block, but stage-level usage is optional.
 We can define different types of agents inside this block.
 In our case, we'll use `kubernetes` type which translates to `podTemplate` we used before.
 The `agent` section is mandatory.

-The `post` section defines one or more additional steps that are run upon the completion of a Pipeline's or stage's run (depending on the location of the post section within the Pipeline).
+The `post` section defines one or more additional steps that are run upon the completion of a Pipeline's or stage's run (depending on the location of the `post` section within the Pipeline).
 It supports any of of the following post-condition blocks: `always`, `changed`, `fixed`, `regression`, `aborted`, `failure`, `success`, `unstable`, and `cleanup`.
 These condition blocks allow the execution of steps inside each condition depending on the completion status of the Pipeline or stage.

 The `stages` block is where most of the action is happening.
 It contains a sequence of one or more `stage` directives inside of which are the `steps` which constitute the bulk of our pipeline.
+The `stages` section is mandatory.

 The `environment` directive specifies a sequence of key-value pairs which will be defined as environment variables for the all steps, or stage-specific steps, depending on where the environment directive is located within the Pipeline.
 This directive supports a special helper method `credentials()` which can be used to access pre-defined Credentials by their identifier in the Jenkins environment.